emann615/Active-Directory-Lab/AD-Lab-Hyper-V/Part-2-Joining-the-Domain.md

-# Part 1: AD Lab Setup Using Hyper-V
+# Part 2: Joining the Domain

 ## Description:
 In this section of the lab, I joined CLIENT4 to the corp.contoso.com domain.
 When a computer joins a domain, it becomes a member of the domain and gains access to shared files, printers, and other network resources.